 Best Parallel Clamps

-First, best is not always measured by most features.
-In fact, for a lot of woodworkers you can define best as meeting your budget OR a specific type of woodworking you do.
+First, best is only sometimes measured by most features.
+In fact, for many woodworkers, you can define best as meeting your budget OR a specific type of woodworking you do.

 With that in mind, and after lengthy research, here are the best parallel clamps on the market: